 multi-link device (MLD) max idle period: A time period during which the access point (AP) MLD does not disassociate a non-AP MLD due to nonreceipt of frames from any of the stations (STAs) affiliated with that non-AP MLD.

+assisting access point (AP): An AP affiliated with an AP MLD that provides the medium synchronization recovery service. (#12245)

+assisted station (STA): A non-AP STA affiliated with a non-AP MLD that is provided the medium synchronization recovery service. (#12245)

 9.2.4.7.10 AAR Control

-The Control Information subfield in an AAR Control subfield contains information of the link identifier(s) of the assisting AP(s) affiliated with an AP MLD that are requested to assist a non-AP STA affiliated with a non-AP MLD, belonging to an NSTR link pair , to recover its medium synchronization (35.3.16.8.3 (AP assisted medium synchronization recovery procedure)).
+The Control Information subfield in an AAR Control subfield contains information of the link identifier(s) of the assisting AP(s) affiliated with an AP MLD that are requested to assist a non-AP STA affiliated with a non-AP MLD, belonging to an NSTR link pair or operating on an EMLSR/EMLMR link (#13452), to recover its medium synchronization (35.3.16.8.3 (AP assisted medium synchronization recovery procedure)).

 The format of this subfield is shown in Figure 9-33c (Control Information subfield format in an AAR Con-trol subfield).